yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 2/README.md

 Paper type (vector-borne / climate) is **auto-detected** from text and promises, and prompts are tailored accordingly.
 Entity extraction uses a **single unified LLM call** for compartments, flows, and parameters when an API key is available, so the model sees the full context at once.
 Step 2 (paper promises) is **pattern-based only** to keep context focused.
 Evaluation compares extracted entities to baseline `.compmodel` files in `data/baseline_models/` when the paper name matches; precision, recall, and F1 are reported for compartments, parameters, and flows.

 When using `--llm-provider gemini`, the pipeline uses **structured output** (JSON schema) for extraction so the model returns valid JSON.
 Temperature is set to **0** for deterministic output and a 2-minute timeout applies to avoid hanging.
+When using `--llm-provider claude`, the pipeline calls Anthropic Claude models (default `claude-3-5-sonnet-latest`) with the same JSON-only system instruction.

 ## Project Structure